7hekaka/newcytosim/doc/sim/placement.md

      }

 PLACEMENT can be:

-- `inside` (default), it tries to find a place inside the Space
+- `inside` (default), the object is created with a majority of vertices inside the Space
-- `anywhere`, the position is returned
+- `all_inside`: the object is created only if all its vertices are inside
-- `outside`, the object is created only if it is outside the Space
+- `outside`, the object is created only if it is placed outside the Space
-- `surface`, the position is projected on the edge of current Space .
+- `surface`, the position is projected on the edge of current Space
+- `anywhere`, the object is placed in a random position with random orientation
+- `off`: translation/rotation are not applied
+.

 By default, these specifications are relative to the first Space to be defined,